OLD AND IN THE WAY

 Dreamed 1999/5/3 by Chris Wayan

 I'm in Redwood City, California, near Bayshore and Whipple, where a long dead-end street used to be.
-It's shorter now, but still has the turn-around at the end.
-Only now, even pedestrians must do it--go round a loop that's called "Old And In The Way".
+It's been shortened, but still has the mandatory turn-around at the end.
+Only now, even pedestrians must do it--go round a loop that's marked "Old And In The Way".

 I obey the sign--walk to the end, turn round and head pointlessly back toward the main road.
 Pass a huddle of teenage girls.
 They look up at me and I recognize two: my sister Miriel, and her friend Ariane!
 They're both younger than they were...
 Ariane is stunningly beautiful.
 I wish I could stop and talk to her.
 But I have to go on--a crisis is developing and I'm in danger.

-The lane forces me into a secret passage behind a hearth of brick and stone.
-The passage splits; one VERY narrow branch slips behind the flue.
-It's barely passable even for skinny little me, sideways, exhaling.
-The other's much wider (though still narrow, a squeeze for a normal person).
-I know the passages meet on the far side of the fireplace, so I take the wider one--it's bad enough.
+The path called Old and In the Way leads me to a huge hearth or kiln of brick and stone--and enters.
+A brick-walled alley.
+It arches over.
+Dark.
+The passage splits; one VERY narrow branch slips behind the fireplace flue.
+It's barely passable even for skinny me, sideways, exhaling.
+The other's wider, but still a squeeze for a normal person.
+I know the passages meet on the far side of the fireplace, so I take the wider one--it's tight enough.

-But I go round to the back mouth of the narrow passage and lure the alien in after me.
-It's wider than I am, struggles to get at me.
+But I go round to the back mouth of the narrower passage and lure the alien in after me.
+The monster snatches at me but lags; too big to fit.
 I slash at tentacles and squeeze into the narrow return passage.
-If I can lure it in, it may get stuck, and even if not, to chase me it'll have to leave the front door unguarded.
+If I can lure it another yard in, it may get stuck, and even if not, to chase me it'll have to leave the front door unguarded.
 I could even get behind it and attack--could pin and kill it.
 I'll never get a better chance.

-Suddenly see I'm ENJOYING this fight, despite my fear: the creature's been stalking me for some time, and I've felt angry but helpless; now is the first time I have a chance to pay it back.
+Suddenly see I'm ENJOYING this fight, despite my fear: the creature's been stalking me for some time, and I've felt angry but helpless; now is the first time I have a chance for payback.

 I almost regret that our fight will be restricted to a narrow range, one or two tentacles.
 Even if it's riskier, I almost want to fight it in the open where I too could go all out.

-But I should keep my tactical advantage; with the monster wedged, I may just end this war today.
+But I better keep my tactical advantage; with the monster wedged, I may just end this war today.

 NOTES NEXT MORNING

-One year after the dream, my father was abruptly paralyzed by a rare virus, and entered this hospital, and died there.
+One year after the dream, my father was abruptly paralyzed by a rare virus.
+He entered this hospital, unable to move, struggling to breathe... and died there.
+Now, "Old and in the Way" has a different meaning; less about me than my dad.

-Ariane lost her dad suddenly.
+Ariane was psychic, and suddenly lost her father.
 So her presence may have been warning that the dream was precognitive, foreshadowing the loss of my own dad.
+This is a possible example of a rare type of dream I call self-flagging.
+Do dreams try to explain their own nature to us?
+This one seems to.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books